joelhooks/joelhooks-com/source/_posts/2016-03-20-build-an-image-gallery-using-redux-saga.markdown

 ### Triggering saga workflows with actions

-Sagas become much more useful if we have the ability to trigger their workflows with redux actions.
+Sagas become much more useful if we have the ability to trigger their workflows with Redux actions.
 When we do this, we can leverage the power of sagas from any component in our app.
 First we will create a new saga called `watchForLoadImages`.

 ```diff
 import {fetchImages} from './flickr';